ElucidataInc/polly-docs/docs/OmixAtlas/Bulk_RNA_sequencing_FAQs.md

 ### Which pipeline is used for processing the RNASeq data?

-All GEO RNA-Seq datasets on Polly are processed using the Kallisto Pipeline.
-The data is processed using the following reference genome, annotation, and complementary DNA sequence data from Ensembl release 107 for each organism.
-However, approximately 12% of the datasets have been processed with the Ensemble release V90.
-These will be reprocessed in future based on the Ensemble release V107.
+All Bulk RNA-Seq Datasets on Polly are processed using a Kallisto pipeline.
+The data is processed with the following reference genome, annotation, and complementary DNA sequence data from Ensembl release 107 for each organism.

+**Note**: approximately 12% of datasets on the Bulk RNA-Seq OmixAtlas are currently processed with the Ensemble release V90.
+These will be reprocessed based on the Ensemble release V107 in future versions

 1. **Homo Sapiens** Ensembl release 107, 90
   1. Genome sequence (fasta)